akyoto/mgit/README.md

 mgit -e "repo,repo2" -tags
 ```

-The `-e` flag lets you specify a repository (or comma separated list of repositories) that mgit will skip when tagging or running a command
+The `-e` flag lets you specify a repository (or comma separated list of repositories) that mgit will skip when tagging or running a command.

 ### Setting working directory